Clipper (lighter)

 Clipper is the brand name of a type of refillable butane lighter, designed by Enric Sardà and owned by Flamagas S.A., which was founded in 1959.

 The lighters are mostly produced in Barcelona, with others manufactured in Chennai and Shanghai.
 Clipper has a wide range of lighters, gas refills and other accessories.
 The first Clipper lighter was made in 1972, and global production is now around 450 million units a year, making it the second-largest lighter manufacturer in the world, behind BIC.

 The Clipper brand is a division of Flamagas S.A., which also distributes stationery and electronics for such brands as Casio and Daewoo.
 Flamagas S.A. is headed by Puig, and both companies are subsidiaries of the Exea Corporation.

 Associations

 Some people associate the use of the Clipper lighter with stoners.
-This is due to its flint system, which smokers often used to pack self-rolling tobacco and cannabis.
+This is due to its flint system, which smokers often use to pack joints and the fact that the flame gets higher when held at a downwards angle to light a bowl.